 Yes, we know it’s basic.
 But while many teachers are already using tray labels to let students know how to find things, we sometimes forget that labels help US too!
 Decorate boxes, trays, filing cabinets, rolling carts … whatever can be labeled SHOULD be labeled so you can use that big ol’ teacher brain for the important stuff — teaching your kids!

 If you love rocker chairs, you’ve probably already realized their benefits … and their challenges when it comes to classroom storage.

-By using some bag hooks, Mrs. F from @perfectlypolkadot realized the students can be responsible for putting the chairs back after using them!
+By using some bag hooks, Mrs. F realized the students could be responsible for putting the chairs back after using them!
 There are plenty of sturdy Command Hooks that could hold the weight of these seats too!
-(Check out more ideas for using flexible seating in the classroom).

 Small Containers for Counters

-This not only is a great way to store your counters, but it also saves a lot of time!
+This not only is a great way to store your counters and other manipulatives, but this classroom storage tip also saves a lot of time!
 If students need counters for individual or small group work, they grab a container, and off they go.
 No more having to stop what you are doing to pour out counters for students each time they need it.
 You and your students are able to go grab a container any time you need them!
 It’s a win-win!